Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Ezequiel Duran At The Plate

-- He has scored in 41.3% of his games this season, with more than one run scored in 6.4%.
+- He has scored in 45 games this year (40.9%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.